stavroulapap/dockerDBService/README.md

-# dockerDBService -- Test Repository for experimenting with Docker Services (NGinx, MariaDB)
+# Test Repository for experimenting with Docker Services (NGinx, MariaDB) - dockerDBService

 In this repository we will walk you through the process of deploying a PHP web application using Docker Compose, Nginx as the web server, and MariaDB as the database.